TheForeverOptimist/HATE-READING/README.md

-#DocuRead
+#DocVersation

-###DocuRead is a SaaS application that utilizes TypeScript/JavaScript within a NextJS + Tailwind framework.
+###DocVersation is a SaaS application that utilizes TypeScript/JavaScript within a NextJS + Tailwind framework.
 The goal of this SaaS is to be able to read and interpret PDFs that are submitted to the application.
 It includes different payment tiers utilizing Stripe APIs.

 ##Table of Contents